codeforamerica/ohana-api/INSTALL.md

 In that file, there are many settings you can, and should, customize.
 Read through the documentation to learn how you can customize the app to suit your needs.

+### Install the dependencies and populate the database with sample data:

+    script/bootstrap

+_Note: Installation and preparation can take several minutes to complete!_

 ### Run the app